Project - Iticket Point of sale

 My role

-How it looked when scanning a season pass.
+The screen when your scanning a season pass.

 In the purchase step, one of the most common screens.
 When a customer has said what they want to buy, the cashier adds it to the cart, and this is the screen before the payment step.